 |Semester 2 Credit Value:||10|

-To consolidate and extend the aims of NCL2007 i.e. to develop students who can independently self-manage, proactively interact and ethically apply their knowledge and skills in a work-related context.
+To develop students’ self-awareness and the ability to self-manage, proactively interact and ethically apply knowledge and skills in a work-related context.

-The Career Development module offers students the opportunity to undertake work-related learning in a variety of different environments, both on and off the University campus.
-In all cases, students will enhance their employability (see www.ncl.ac.uk/nclplus) and personal enterprise skills as well as contributing towards meeting the aims of the host organisation.
+The Career Development module offers students the opportunity to undertake work-related learning in a variety of environments, both on and off the University campus.
+Through engagement with the module, students will learn about themselves, enhancing their employability (see http://www.ncl.ac.uk/careers/modules/cdm/) and personal enterprise skills as well as contributing towards meeting the aims of the host organisation.